couthcommander/Bios6301/lectures.md

 **Office hours**

 * Cole: after class, or by appointment
-* Assistant Chiara Di Gravio: Fridays from 12:30-1:30
+* Assistant Sarah Lotspeich: TBD

 This schedule is *tentative* and subject to change at any time.